HyperSprite/dcit/README.md

 ##About Development

-DCIT was originally based on the book "Web Development with Node & Express by [Ethan Brown](https://github.com/EthanRBrown/web-development-with-node-and-express).
+DCIT was originally based on the book "Web Development with Node & Express" by [Ethan Brown](https://github.com/EthanRBrown/web-development-with-node-and-express).
 There is probably a little bit of that code left lurking in the shadows but probably not much, although the folder structure and route file was retained.

 Somewhere along the way I stopped following the book and started building DCIT.
 As the sole developer, the work has been on my free time, nights and weekends since I began.